WAcry/GDTS/README.md

 Manager and Workers will not communicate directly.
 Both of them send and get information through etcd.
 Most data is stored in etcd, such as information of all jobs, registered healthy workers, locks, etc.
-With the watcher mechanism of etcd, worker can easily know new jobs assigned and the manager can easily know the status of workers.
+With the watcher mechanism of etcd, worker can easily know new jobs assigned and its status, and the manager can easily know the status of workers.

 After executing a task, the worker will send the execution result to the mongodb too, so that the manager can easily get